Work in prison

 Working hours should include the time needed for education or vocational training, rest, meals, walking and leisure activities.

-The juvenile incarcerated cannot work overtime or overtime.
+The incarcerated minor cannot work overtime or overtime.
 The maximum working time is 35 hours per week.

 Rest